django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``all``

-Decides if pages without any view restrictions are public by default, or staff only.
+Decides if pages without any view restrictions are public by default or staff only.
 Possible values are ``all`` and ``staff``.

 .. setting:: CMS_MODERATOR